Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Sample and Data Reduction

 \subsection{Quiescent Galaxy Sample from Program GO-5019}

-As part of JWST Cycle 3 observations, program GO-5019 obtained NIRSpec multi-object spectroscopy using a single configuration of the Multi-Shutter Assembly (MSA) with the PRISM/CLEAR disperser/filter combination on 2025 April 19 (UTC), with a total exposure time of $\sim$2.55 hours, employing three-shutter slitlets per object and a three-point nodding pattern to facilitate background subtraction.
+As part of JWST Cycle 3 observations, program GO-5019\footnote{ \url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}} obtained NIRSpec multi-object spectroscopy using a single configuration of the Multi-Shutter Assembly (MSA) with the PRISM/CLEAR disperser/filter combination on 2025 April 19 (UTC), with a total exposure time of $\sim$2.55 hours, employing three-shutter slitlets per object and a three-point nodding pattern to facilitate background subtraction.
 The primary goal of this program is to substantially increase the sample of massive QGs at $1\lesssim z \lesssim 3$ with high-quality JWST/PRISM spectra in the Extended Groth Strip (EGS).
 The low redshift limit ensures that JWST/NIRSpec covers the age-sensitive spectral region around the rest-frame 4000\AA\ (i.e., D4000 break).
-The PRISM broad wavelength coverage (0.5–5.3 $\mu$m) encompasses numerous spectral features associated with AGB stars, which are critical for constraining the contribution of TP-AGB stars in SPS models. \cite{Lu+25} detected strong NIR spectral features from TP-AGB stars in the bright (Mag$_{\rm3.6\mu m}=$21.4) QG D36123.
-For this reason, for program GO-5019 we have selected quiescent galaxies as bright as D36123 or brighter as primary targets with the highest priority, followed by fainter QGs with Mag$_{\rm3.6\mu m}<$23.
-A total of 18 QGs were selected using the UVJ color-color criteria (\citealt{Whitaker+11}, see Figure~\ref{fig0_uvj}), using colors obtained by \cite{Stefanon+17} from the CANDELS photometric catalog \citep{Grogin+11, Koekemoer+11}.
+The PRISM broad wavelength coverage (0.5-5.3 $\mu$m) encompasses numerous spectral features associated with AGB stars, which are critical for constraining the contribution of TP-AGB stars in SPS models. \cite{Lu+25} detected strong NIR spectral features from TP-AGB stars in the bright (Mag$_{\rm3.6\mu m}=$21.4) QG D36123.
+For this reason, for program GO-5019 we have selected QGs as bright as D36123 or brighter as primary targets with the highest priority, followed by fainter QGs with Mag$_{\rm3.6\mu m}<$23.
+A total of 18 QGs were selected using the UVJ color-color criteria (\citealt{Whitaker+11}, see Figure~\ref{fig1_uvj}), using colors obtained by \cite{Stefanon+17} from the CANDELS photometric catalog \citep{Grogin+11, Koekemoer+11}.

 A total of 16 out of the 18 primary QGs were successfully detected, with spectra covering the full wavelength range with average SNR$\sim$100.
 Spectra were also simultaneously secured for approximately 160 filler targets.
 These filler observations primarily target the nuclear regions of star-forming galaxies, which may host evolved bulges, offering complementary insights for future work.
-After visual inspection, we retained 15 primary QGs from GO-5019, excluding one target because severely blended with a neighboring galaxy.
-The red circles in Figure~\ref{fig0_uvj} represent the 15 primary QGs from GO-5019, and the blue circles represent observed fillers within our redshift intervals.
+After visual inspection, we retained 15 primary QGs from GO-5019, excluding one target because of severe blend with a neighboring galaxy.
+The red circles in Figure~\ref{fig1_uvj} represent the 15 primary QGs from GO-5019.
+The blue circles represent fillers within our redshift intervals.